Linear stability analysis for large dynamical systems on directed random graphs: Numerical examples on matrices of finite size

-In Fig.~\ref{fig:adjneg4} we present a systematic study of the first moment $\langle R_1 \rangle$ of the eigenvector $\vec{R}_1$ associated with the leading eigenvalue, which is an outlier for $\rho\geq -0.5$.
-The theoretical result (\ref{eq:R}) is well corroborated by direct diagonalization results for the observable $\overline{\mathcal{R}}$, defined in Eq.~(\ref{eq:mathcalR}).
-Interestingly, we observe that $\overline{\mathcal{R}}$ behaves as the order-parameter of a continuous phase transition reminiscent of spin models: for $c(\rho+1)>1$, we obtain $\langle R_1 \rangle>0$ and the system can be considered ferromagnetic, whereas for $c(\rho+1)<1$ we have $\langle R_1 \rangle=0$ and the system can be considered spin-glass like.
-A similar type of behaviour has been found in sparse symmetric random matrices \cite{kabashima2010cavity, kabashima2012first, takahashi2014fat, susca2019top}.
+In Fig.~\ref{fig1}(d), we present a systematic study of the first moment $\langle R_1 \rangle$ of the eigenvector $\vec{R}_1$ associated with the leading eigenvalue, which is an outlier for $\rho\geq -0.5$.
+The theoretical result Eq.~(\ref{eq:R}) is well corroborated by direct diagonalization results for the empirical observable $\overline{\mathcal{R}_1}$, defined in Eq.~(\ref{eq:mathcalR}).
+We observe a phase transition from a phase with $\langle R_1 \rangle = 0$, for $\rho < -0.5$, to a phase with $\langle R_1 \rangle > 0$, for $\rho > -0.5$.
+Note that $\langle R_1 \rangle = 0$ for $\rho < -0.5$ since in this regime there exists no giant SCC, and therefore the right eigenvector is localized on an isolated component with a finite number of nodes.

-Taken together, the results in Fig. \ref{fig1} illustrate how the leading eigenvalue of the adjacency matrix of an oriented random graph increases as a function of $\rho$.
-Thus, $\lambda_1$ can be significantly reduced by rewiring a graph in such a manner that the correlation between indegrees and outdegrees decreases.
-As a consequence, we can already expect that dynamical systems coupled through oriented graphs characterized by negative values of $\rho$ are more stable in comparison to random graph models with $\rho > 0$.
+Taken together, the results in Fig.~\ref{fig1} illustrate how the leading eigenvalue of the adjacency matrix of a random directed graph increases as a function of $\rho$.
+These results imply that one can reduce $\lambda_1$ significantly reduced through a rewiring procedure that decreases correlations between indegrees and outdegrees.
+These results are in agreement with the phase diagram in Fig.~\ref{fig5}, which shows that dynamical systems coupled through graphs with negative $\rho$ are more stable than those coupled through graphs with positive $\rho > 0$.

-In the next subsection we apply the theoretical results of Sec.~\ref{eq:theory} to the adjacency matrices of {\it weighted} random graphs with a positive $\rho$.